RomiGoldner/Thesis_Imputation_Project/README.md

 ** mask_10__of_data: code to mask 10% of the data.
 ** analysis_of_Imputated_masked_data.ipynb: code for the analysis of the imputed masked counts.

-Quick access to imputation method's GitHub links :
+Quick access to imputation method's GitHub pages :
 - MAGIC: https://github.com/KrishnaswamyLab/MAGIC
 - DeepImpute: https://github.com/lanagarmire/deepimpute
 - scGNN: https://github.com/juexinwang/scGNN